rovertronic/Mario-Builder-64/README.md

 - There is a `gIsConsole` variable that is 1 when running on console and 0 when running on emulator.
 This way you can wrap your code in a console check.
 - Expanded audio heap allows for a larger concurrent note count and the importing of more m64 sequences and sound banks (By ArcticJaguar725) *
 - You can set a test level in config.h in order to boot straight into it, so you can quickly test the level you're working on. *
+- Allows all surfaces in the game to have a `force` parameter.
+Activating this doesn't REQUIRE you to set `force` for every surface: If you don't set, it will default to 0x0000 rather than crashing.
+Increases RAM usage of collision. *
 - Colored ia4 text support.
 Format: `"@XXXXXXXX[YOUR TEXT]@--------"` (By ArcticJaguar725)
   - Example Text: `"@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"`
   - NOTE: It is not mandatory to reset the text color with `"@--------"`, but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.